COMP-380-6/recipes/CONTRIBUTING.md

 ## Initial Setup

 As prerequisites, Python 3.9 and [poetry] are required.
-Once those are installed, install the project's dependencies:
+Once those are installed, `cd` into the project's root directory and install the project's dependencies:

 ```bash
 poetry install